esphome/esphome-docs/components/modbus_controller.rst

 Note
 ----

-Write support is only implemented for switches.
+Write support is only implemented for switches and selects.
 However the C++ code provides the required API to write to a modbus device.

 These methods can be called from a lambda.